casmith205/Portfolio/README.md

-# Portfolio
+# Carolyn Smith's Portfolio
-A comprehensive view of my work as a developer
+A comprehensive view of my work as a developer.